isabelrem/JIDA/README.md

 ```

 Finally, within Pycharm open APP.py, and run the script.
+The terminal will display a local http address, clicking it will open a browser with the app.

 ## Credits and Contact